This year there has been a 64% rise in people sleeping rough in Leicester, say statistics released by the government.

 About the project…

-David Rowlands will be living and sleeping on the streets of Lecister for seven days and seven nights in the first quarter of 2018, to raise awareness & hear the often-unheard voices of the homeless community within Leicester.
+David Rowlands will be living and sleeping on the streets of Leicester. for seven days and seven nights between the 5th-11th March 2018, to raise awareness & hear the often-unheard voices of the homeless community within Leicester.

-During this time, he will be visiting a range of support services available to the community to gain a better understanding of the unmet health needs of the homeless.
+During ‘National Conversation Week’ he will be visiting a range of support services available to the community to gain a better understanding of the unmet health needs of the homeless.